-The Fair Credit Reporting Act (FCRA),15 U.S.C.
-1681-1681y, requires that this notice be provided to inform users of consumer reports of their legal obligations.
+The Fair Credit Reporting Act (FCRA), 15 U.S.C. §1681-1681y, requires that this notice be provided to inform users of consumer reports of their legal obligations.
 State law may impose additional requirements.
-The text of the FCRA is set forth in full at the Federal Trade Commission's Website at www.ftc.gov/credit.
+The text of the FCRA is set forth in full at the Consumer Financial Protection Bureau’s (CFPB) website at www.consumerfinance.gov/learnmore.
 At the end of this document is a list of United States Code citations for the FCRA.
-Other information about user duties is also available at the Commission’s Web site.
+Other information about user duties is also available at the Bureau’s website.
 Users must consult the relevant provisions of the FCRA for details about their obligations under the FCRA.

 The first section of this summary sets forth the responsibilities imposed by the FCRA on all users of consumer reports.
 The subsequent sections discuss the duties of users of reports that contain specific types of information, or that are used for certain purposes, and the legal consequences of violations.
 If you are a furnisher of information to a consumer reporting agency (CRA), you have additional obligations and will receive a separate notice from the CRA describing your duties as a furnisher.